bleunguts/FXTrader/README.md

 ## Publication
 This demo was developed when I was writing the paper "Optimizing financial markets in C# .NET" published in Springer Series.
 I presented the publication in APCASE 2014 engineering conference focusing on engineering aspects of software education.

+You can find the publication in the engineering book 'Computational Intelligence and Efficiency in Engineering Systems Publication (Chapter 27)' from this [link](https://www.springer.com/gp/book/9783319157191)

 APCASE '2014 Bali, Indonesia
 ![apcase1](apcase1.JPG)